jadecobra/python_tdd_exercises/source/calculator/calculator_viii.rst

 ----

-All the tests are passing, but there is a problem.
-What happens when the :ref:`functions<what is a function?>` receive a bad input as the second input or something that is not a :ref:`dictionary<what is a dictionary?>`, set_, :ref:`list<what is a list?>`, string_ or :ref:`boolean<what are booleans?>`?
-I need a better test.
+All the tests are passing, but there are problems.

+* What happens when the :ref:`functions<what is a function?>` receive a bad input as the second input or something that is not a :ref:`dictionary<what is a dictionary?>`, set_, :ref:`list<what is a list?>`, string_ or :ref:`boolean<what are booleans?>`?
+I need a better test
+* It looks like the test for how the :ref:`calculator<how to make a calculator>` handles :ref:`ZeroDivisionError<test_catching_zero_division_error_in_tests>` never runs.
+I need to make that test better

+I wonder what else I missed.
 I am still learning

 ----